 The Certificate in Gerontology at CSUSB is designed for students from a variety of disciplines, and with a variety of career goals.
 Although traditionally completed by students in Sociology, Health Science, Kinesiology, and Psychology, this certificate is open to all majors.
 Successful completion of the certificate will not only impart competency in gerontology, but it will also expose the student to a range of perspectives in this emerging interdisciplinary field.

-The candidate is responsible for filing an application with the Office of Records, Registration and Evaluations (UH-171) for granting of the certificate (cost $25).
-The Gerontology Certificate can also be added to the PAWS report for an additional (optional) cost of $6.
+The candidate is responsible for filing an application with the Office of the Registrar (UH-171) for granting of the certificate (cost $25).

 Then, the candidate must notify the certificate program coordinator when required course work is completed.
 Undergraduates must earn a grade point average of 2.0 (2.5 for postgraduates) in certificate courses.